NorthStarUAS/rc-flight-legacy/README.md

 Over the past few years AuraUAS is evolved into a mature and stable autopilot system.
 It is a rock solid work horse for many of the University research projects I support.
-Still, with any system, there are always endless tiny feature changes and improvements to be made.
+Still, with any system, there are endless feature changes and improvements to be made.

 Immediate development goals include: